ReFusion: Learning Image Fusion from Reconstruction with Learnable Loss via Meta-Learning: Method

 \section{Method}

-In this section, the architecture of our framework and its learning mechanism is elucidated.
-While our method is capable of accommodating multiple image fusion scenarios, for the sake of clarity of exposition, we limit our discussion to the fusion of two source images.
-Throughout the remainder of this paper, we denote the source images and the fusion image as $I_a$, $I_b$ and $I_f$.
-The reconstructed images corresponding to $I_a$, $I_b$ are denoted as $\hat{I_a}$, $\hat{I_a}$, respectively.
+In this section, we introduce the framework of our proposed method and its concrete training procedure.
+While our method is capable of accommodating multiple image fusion scenarios, for the sake of clarity, we limit our discussion to the fusion of two source images.
+Throughout the remainder of this paper, we denote the two source images and the fused image as $I_a$, $I_b$ and $I_f$.
+The reconstructed images corresponding to $I_a$, $I_b$ are denoted as $\hat{I_a}$ and $\hat{I_b}$, respectively.